MLousdal/webTemplate/README.md

 ## 👓 Overview

 webTemplate serves as a spring board to use when diving in to a new project 🏊

+- Already using framework?
+Just copy the assets folder and you're off!
 - Setup with parcel for compiling
 - SASS structure in place for easy development
 - Pre styled versions of the most common html tags
 - modules available with html, a partial scss file and js